MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-ping-access-publishing-guide.md

 #### Collect information for the PingAccess steps

-Collect three Globally Unique Identifiers (GUIDs) to set up your application with PingAccess:
+Collect three Globally Unique Identifiers (GUIDs).
+Use these to set up your application with PingAccess.

 | Name of Microsoft Entra ID field | Name of PingAccess field | Data format |
 | --- | --- | --- |